lsst-sqre/sqr-001/README.rst

 and git-fat, but in terms of workflow, storing files in those back ends was too much of a departure from what seems like "normal" workflow for users.
-Lacking a satisfactory option, the core package afwdata was left on the ingouse gitolite server after the rest of the codebase migrated to Github.
+Lacking a satisfactory option, the core package afwdata was left on the inhouse gitolite server after the rest of the codebase migrated to GitHub.

-In 2015, Github released a protocol and an open source referebce implementation of GitLFS, a specification for dealing with large binary files in git.
-Aside from some upfront setup pain, the worflow was very close to "normal" Github flow.
-Github also released a paid hosted service for those files.
+In 2015, GitHub released a protocol and an open source reference implementation of GitLFS, a specification for dealing with large binary files in git.
+Aside from some upfront setup pain, the workflow was very close to "normal" GitHub flow.
+GitHub also released a paid hosted service for those files.
 Given the demand for storing data in our repositories, the cost would be non-trivial.
 More, we did not wish to get in a position where developers are self-censoring over what to